Innate Sensing and Restriction of Retroviruses

 DFG priority program.

-The recent identification of a first set of PRRs and RFs that contribute to cell-autonomous immunity against retroviruses has provided a strong impetus for the establishment of an interdisciplinary national research network.
-This priority program aims at the identification of the full molecular sensing and restriction machinery involved, its regulation, evolved virus-encoded countermeasures, and pathophysiological consequences.
-To this end we will integrate retrovirologists, immunologists, and experts in key technologies to accomplish these goals in collaborative projects.
+The identification of a series of PRRs and RFs that contribute to cell-autonomous immunity against retroviruses provided a strong impetus for the establishment of the interdisciplinary national research network SPP1923.
+The overall goal of SPP1923 is to integrate experts in retrovirology and innate immunity to assemble a national network that addresses key open questions on the interplay of retroviruses with the cell-autonomous immune system of their hosts in collaborative projects.
+By these combined efforts, we aim at the identification of the full molecular sensing and restriction machinery involved, its regulation, evolved virus-encoded countermeasures, and pathophysiological consequences.
 Pathogenic and apathogenic retroviruses will be investigated in cell systems ranging from monotypic cell cultures to complex ex vivo and animal models (Fig. 1).
-These integrated efforts will establish an unprecedented spatio-temporal resolution of innate immune recognition of retroviruses, quantify and visualize the composition and dynamics of cellular and viral nucleotides, and exploit physiological models of transmission and pathogenesis.
+At these different levels of complexity, SPP1923 aims at dissecting mechanisms of innate immune recognition, viral evasion and counteraction thereof and at defining the functional consequences of these virus-host interactions.

 Fig. 1: Topology of the addressed field of research at the interface of retrovirus biology and cell-autonomous immunity.
 Work in classical cell culture systems (left) seeks to identify and understand at the molecular level the full set of cell-autonomous recognition factors of retroviruses and resulting effector functions at high spatio-temporal resolution.
 These events underlie cell system-specific regulation and their relevance will be evaluated in primary cell and organotypic infection models (middle).
 The impact of innate recognition will be defined for retroviral cross-species and human-to-human transmission, evolutionary virus-host adaptation including polymorphisms in innate genes/viral antagonists, and pathogenesis in the new host (right).